-I feel very fortunate to live in Boulder, CO — a paradise for health-conscious people like me and my husband.
-We have plenty of sunshine, low toxin spas, a half-dozen health food stores, and restaurants with tasty, gluten free options.
+I feel very fortunate to have lived in Boulder, CO — a paradise for health-conscious people like me and my husband.
+We had plenty of sunshine, low toxin spas, a half-dozen health food stores, and restaurants with tasty, gluten-free options.

-But other parts of the United States may not be as friendly to the organic, healthy, gluten free lifestyle that plays a big role in recovering our health.
-I know that eating well and using non-toxic products can be more difficult and expensive in some parts of the country where healthy markets and restaurants might not be easily accessible.
+However, other parts of the United States may not be as friendly to the organic, healthy, gluten-free lifestyle that plays a big role in recovering our health.
+I know that eating well and using non-toxic products can be more difficult and expensive in some parts of the country, where healthy markets and restaurants might not be easily accessible.

 That’s why I put together some resources and tips to help my readers source healing food, no matter where they live and what their budget may be.
 While eating organic, grass-fed foods can be more expensive than conventionally raised, packaged and processed foods, there are certainly ways to still eat healthy and stay within your budget!

 - How to shop your local grocery stores for healthy finds

 - Cooking healthy meals at home (plus delicious recipes from my cookbook)